grauds/clematis.poc.pomodoro/README.md

 **This project is in beta, internationalization support is under development**

 The Pomodoro Box application implements the Pomodoro time management technique developed by Francesco Cirillo in the late 1980s.
-It uses the kitchen timer metaphor to track the time needed to make a step in the task you're currently doing, expecially if a deadline is close.
+It uses the kitchen timer metaphor to track the time needed to make a step in the task you're currently doing, especially if a deadline is close.

 ## 🍅 Features